-According to Deep Market Insights, the global tabletop kitchen products market size was valued at USD 2,547.00 million in 2024 and is projected to grow from USD 2,684.54 million in 2025 to reach USD 3,491.99 million by 2030, expanding at a CAGR of 5.4% during the forecast period (2025–2030).
-The market growth is primarily driven by rising consumer focus on dining aesthetics, premium home décor trends, expansion of the hospitality sector, and increasing replacement demand across residential and commercial end uses.
+According to Deep Market Insights, the global tabletop kitchen products market size was valued at USD 63.8 billion in 2026 and is projected to grow from USD 68.52 billion in 2026 to reach USD 97.91 billion by 2031, expanding at a CAGR of 7.4% during the forecast period (2026–2031).
+The market growth is primarily driven by rising demand for premium dining aesthetics, expansion of the global hospitality and foodservice industry, increasing consumer spending on home décor, and rapid adoption of sustainable and eco-friendly tabletop materials across residential and commercial applications.

 Residential households account for approximately 62% of total demand, largely driven by lifestyle upgrades, home décor trends, and frequent replacement cycles.
 Increasing disposable income, urbanization, and the rise of nuclear families have also contributed to residential demand.
 The HoReCa segment is the fastest-growing end-use category, expanding at nearly 6.8% CAGR.
 This growth is supported by the global expansion of the hospitality sector, increased dining out trends, and rising consumer expectations for premium dining experiences in hotels and restaurants.
 Institutional end users, including educational facilities, hospitals, and corporate cafeterias, provide stable, volume-driven demand through standardized procurement and long-term supply contracts, further stabilizing the market.